vaishj001/Chronic-Conditions-Analysis/README.md

 ## 📌 Project Overview
 Chronic diseases such as **diabetes, cardiovascular conditions, and mental health disorders** pose significant public health and economic challenges.
 Healthcare providers, insurers, and policymakers need **data-driven strategies** to allocate resources, design intervention programs, and reduce long-term costs.

 This project builds a **decision-support framework** to identify **high-risk populations**, segment communities based on health risks, and predict disease prevalence.
-By performing **classfication, predictive modeling, and clustering**, this project enables stakeholders to shift from **reactive healthcare spending to proactive risk mitigation**.
+By performing **classification, predictive modeling, and clustering**, this project enables stakeholders to shift from **reactive healthcare spending to proactive risk mitigation**.

 ---